powerapi-ng/powerapi-ng.github.io/pages/howto/deploy_sensor.md

 ## Introduction

-This tutorial present you how to deploy a sensor : [HWPC Sensor](hwpc.html) to retrieve information about global power consumption of a whole machine.
+This tutorial presents you how to deploy a sensor : [HWPC Sensor](hwpc.html) to retrieve information about global power consumption of a whole machine.

 Sensors are the first part of a power meter, their goal is to retrieve raw